 - Test the theory.
-To see if you like standing while you work, use your kitchen counter, your washing machine, or any other surface that’s ergonomically correct for your body.
-Chances are, you may even have a friend who uses a standing desk; see if you can use it for a couple hours before shelling out a few hundred to invest in your own.
+See if you like standing while you work.
+Use your kitchen counter, your washing machine, or any other surface that’s ergonomically correct for your body.
+Chances are, you may even have a friend who uses a standing desk; see if you can use it for a couple hours before spending the money to invest in your own.

-- To start narrowing the pool, check out max height.
-Desks should accommodate a wide variety of body types, so make sure they can reach at least 48 inches, with a 20-inch sit-to-stand range, which is ergonomically okay for folks up to about 6 feet 7 inches.
+- Check out maximum height.
+Desks should accommodate a wide variety of body types, so make sure they can reach at least 48 inches, with a 20-inch sit-to-stand range, which is ergonomically okay for anyone up to 6 feet 7 inches.

 - Look for great warranties.
-A standing desk can be a major expense, especially for companies looking to furnish their offices — one desk is typically between $500 and $1,500, but a one-of-a-kind desk from Uplift’s Artisan series is nearly $4,000.
-So nix any that don’t offer a frame and electronics warranty of at least five years.
+A standing desk can be a major expense, especially for companies looking to furnish their offices — one desk can cost anywhere from a few hundred dollars up to $4,000.
+For those more expensive desks, be sure it offers a frame and electronics warranty of at least five years.